1992–93 Regal Trophy

-The 1992–93 League Cup was the twenty-second season for the League Cup, a rugby league competition that was known as the Regal Trophy for sponsorship purposes.
+The 1992–93 Regal Trophy was a British rugby league knockout tournament.
+It was the 22nd season that the competition was held, and was the fourth staging of the competition since it was renamed the Regal Trophy.

-Wigan defeated Bradford Northern by the score of 15-8 in the final to claim the trophy.
+Wigan defeated Bradford Northern by the score of 15–8 in the final to claim the trophy.
 The match was played at Elland Road, Leeds in front of an attendance of 13,221.